fhiso/sources-and-citations/citation-elements.md

 known as a **citation layer**.
 A *citation* with just a single *citation layer* is called a **single-layer citation**.

+{.note} Some authorities define these terms in a more general manner, so that information about the *source* is considered to be a separate *citation layer* to information about the repository containing the *source*.
+For the purpose of FHISO's Citation Elements standards, information about a source and its repository do not constitute separate *citation layers* because containment is not something that can be represented by a *source derivation link*.

+{.ednote} We may need to reconsider how we model containment if it proves significantly more complex than at present it seems.
+If we do, one option is to generalise the concept of a *source derivation link* to something that include containment.
+While this may seem an attractive generalisation, doing so adds significantly to the complexity of the model, and in particular to the formatting process.
+If we do this, we should do it because there's a compelling use case for it, not simply because some authorities use the term *citation layer* differently.

 {.note} A reference note containing information about multiple sources is not necessarily a *layered citation*.
 If the sources are unrelated, such as when several sources are being cited in support of some fact or